arenaxr/arena-services-docker/README.md

 > ```bash
 > HOSTNAME=localhost
 > ```
-> This will result in creating a self-signed certificate to be used with the services.
+> This will create a self-signed certificate to be used with the services.
 This (`HOSTNAME`) is the name you will enter in your browser: `https://localhost`
 >
 > * **Make sure the above name resolves in your system (by adding it to [the `hosts` file](https://en.wikipedia.org/wiki/Hosts_(file))**.
 > * Note: The file ```init.env``` is used only the first time you run ```init.sh```; its contents are copied to ```.env``` after the first run, and ```.env``` is the file used at runtime.